cschlosser/doxdocgen/README.md

   // The template of the return Doxygen line that is generated.
 If empty it won't get generated at all.
   "doxdocgen.generic.returnTemplate": "@return {type} ",

+  // The template of the retval Doxygen line that is generated.
+If empty it won't get generated at all.
+  "doxdocgen.generic.retvalTemplate": "@retval {type} ",

   // Decide if the values put into {name} should be split according to their casing.
   "doxdocgen.generic.splitCasingSmartText": true,